menonsudhir/freeipa/doc/layout.rst

     - This also includes any required session scoped setup/teardown fixtures.
     - more information can be found here:
       :doc:`conftest`
-- pytest.ini
-    - This is the default config per test for running pytest command.
-    - This helps with running individual tests if different args required
 - test_<case or casegroup>.py
     - this is the test case module.
 It can include either a single case or multiple via a group of test cases.